Ike-Ikechukwu/Used-cars-resale-analysis-cars24/README.md

 **Insights:**

 -  **Car Age vs. Average Price**:
-Visualizes depreciation curve.
-Confirms that car value drops significantly as age increases.
+The scatter plot clearly shows that as cars get older, their value drops.
+There’s a strong negative correlation of **-99%** between car age and average price, meaning older cars are consistently worth less.
+This trend highlights the natural depreciation that comes with age — the longer you keep a car, the less you’re likely to get back when selling it.

 -  **Kilometer Driven Range vs. Average Price**:
-Reveals that higher mileage often correlates with lower resale prices.
+This chart looks at how the distance a car has been driven affects its value.
+The mileage was grouped into buckets: 0–25k km, 25k–50k km, 50k–75k km, 75k–100k km, and 100k+ km.
+Cars in the 0–25k km range had the highest average price at ₹632,400, followed by ₹540,600 for 25k–50k km.
+The price continues to drop as mileage increases, with cars over 100,000 km averaging ₹436,400.
+This clearly shows that as cars are driven more, their value depreciates — higher mileage is closely tied to lower resale prices.

 -  **Mileage vs. Imperfections & Repainted Parts**:
-Shows how wear and tear increases with use.
-Indicates that cosmetic and physical damage reduces perceived value.
+This chart highlights how wear and tear builds up as a car is used more.
+Cars with higher mileage tend to have more imperfections and repainted parts.
+It shows that the more a car is driven, the more likely it is to need cosmetic or body repairs — and that kind of visible damage can lower how much buyers are willing to pay.
+It’s another sign of how both usage and condition contribute to a car’s depreciation

 -  **Average Price by Number of Owners**:
-Demonstrates that single-owner cars fetch higher prices than those with multiple owners.
+This chart shows how the number of previous owners impacts car value.
+First-owner cars have the highest average price at ₹547,900.
+That drops to ₹474,300 for second-owner cars and falls even further to ₹369,500 for third-owner cars.
+The pattern is clear — the more owners a car has had, the less it’s worth.
+It also reflects depreciation tied to ownership history, as buyers tend to value cars with a simpler, more trustworthy background.

 -  **Average Price by Spare Key Availability**:
-Minor but noteworthy value gain when a spare key is available, indicating better upkeep.
+This chart shows a small but noticeable difference in value when a car comes with a spare key.
+Cars listed with a spare key had slightly higher average prices compared to those without one.
+It may seem minor, but it suggests better overall care and completeness — things that buyers tend to appreciate when making a purchase decision.

 -  **Average Price by Engine Category**:
-Mid-range engines often valued higher for performance.
-Small engines appeal to fuel-conscious buyers.
+This chart compares car prices based on engine size.
+Cars with mid-range engines (1000–1500 cc) had an average resale price of ₹615,300, while small-engine cars (under 1000 cc) averaged ₹388,200.
+Mid-range engines are often valued higher because of better performance, while small engines tend to attract fuel-conscious buyers.
+The difference in average price shows that engine size is definitely a factor that influences resale value.

 -  **Average Price by Fuel Type**:
-Diesel vehicles often command higher resale prices, while CNG and Petrol follow.
+This chart shows how fuel type affects resale prices.
+Diesel cars had the highest average price at ₹589,100, followed by petrol at ₹527,100, and CNG at ₹475,800.
+The price difference across fuel types suggests that fuel type does influence resale value — with diesel generally commanding higher prices, likely due to better fuel efficiency and engine longevity.
+Petrol and CNG cars, while cheaper, may appeal more to budget-focused or city drivers.

 ### Key Findings

-- **Depreciation is inevitable**: Car value consistently decreases with age, especially beyond 5–6 years.
+-**Depreciation is clear**: Car value steadily drops as the vehicle gets older.
+Age is one of the strongest factors affecting resale price.
-- **Popular Maruti Models**: Swift, Baleno, and Wagon R dominate listings.
+- **Top Maruti Models**: Swift, Baleno, and Wagon R appear most often in listings.
+This shows that these models are not only popular among buyers but are also commonly resold — reflecting strong customer preference.
-- **Single Ownership Advantage**: Vehicles with fewer previous owners retain more value.
-- **Vehicle Condition Matters**: More imperfections and repainting correlate with lower resale prices.
-- **Spare Key Availability**: Although minor, contributes positively to perceived vehicle value.
+- **Single Ownership Holds Value**: Cars with only one previous owner tend to sell for higher prices compared to those with multiple past owners.
+- **Condition Affects Pricing**: Cars with more imperfections or repainted parts usually have lower resale prices, showing that visible wear and cosmetic issues matter..
+- **Spare Key Makes a Difference**: While it may seem small, having a spare key is linked to slightly higher resale value, possibly because it signals better overall care.

 ### Recommendations

 **For Buyers:**
-- Opt for older cars if you're looking for affordability.
+- Go for older cars if you're on a budget.
-- Inspect the car's physical condition thoroughly.
+- Check the car’s condition carefully.
-- Prefer single-owner cars with complete accessories (e.g., spare keys).
+- Choose single-owner cars with extras like spare keys.

 **For Sellers:**
-- Resell before 5–6 years of usage to minimize depreciation losses.
+- Sell before the car hits 6 years to get better value.
-- Fix visible imperfections and repainting to increase appeal and market value.
+- Fix scratches, dents, and paint issues to improve resale price.

 **For Dealerships:**
-- Stock high-demand models and variants, especially for the Maruti brand.
+- Focus on fast-moving models like Swift, Baleno, and Wagon R.
-- Prioritize low-mileage, single-owner cars to ensure faster resale and higher profit margins.
+- Choose low-mileage, single-owner cars for better turnover.
-- Segment inventory by:
+- Sort inventory by:
-  - **Fuel Type**: Different buyer segments favor different fuels (Diesel may fetch higher prices, CNG may be more economical).
+  - **Fuel Type**: Diesel has the highest resale value, petrol comes next and is more common in cities, while CNG is the cheapest option
   - **Engine Category**: Performance-oriented buyers may prefer mid-range engines; fuel-efficient buyers lean toward small engines.

   This segmentation strategy enables better pricing, targeted promotions, and efficient inventory turnover based on customer demand and resale trends.